MicrosoftDocs/visualstudio-docs/docs/extensibility/editor-and-language-service-extensions.md

 ---
 title: Editor and Language Service Extensions | Microsoft Docs
-description: You can extend most features of the Visual Studio code editor, which is based on the Windows Presentation Foundation and is written in managed code. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: conceptual
+description: You can extend most features of the Visual Studio code editor, which is implemented using Windows Presentation Foundation and is written in managed code. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: conceptual